corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-1/tutorials/building-cordapp/c5-basic-cordapp-contract-2.md

 These are simplified verifications for the purpose of this example.
 When writing your own CorDapp, components of the `verify` method should be strong representations of your CorDapp's business logic.
 {{< /note >}}

-### Check your work

-Once you've written the `BoardingTicketContract`, your code should look like this:
+Once you've added the verify methods to your `BoardingTicketContract`, your code should look like this:

 ```kotlin
 package net.corda.missionMars.contracts